dmmagdal/ScreepsAI/README.md

 ### Notes:

  - This game does support a local "offline" mode (you have the game from Steam - duh).
+This also includes a local replay (again, just watch it via Steam or the localhost address if you're on M1 MacOS), though it's more of a live play since the game is constantly active.

 ### Bot Notes: